wizardkeven/Guokai-Advanced-Lane-Lines/Advanced_Lane_Finding.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I use parameters provided in course code for image undistortion, color and sobel thresholding and also perspective transform and it works well on tested images and captured images.
+There are not too much to go into detail on this part.

+The real challenge is actually the stratagy of how to detect and draw lane lines for video.
+Because we can't tell how our code performs until applying it on a consecutive images steam with varying lane line curvature, road situation and light condition.
+I spend quite some time on tuning parameters to fit on test images, but it turns out it not so significant for the real challenge.
+The first generated video was catastrophic on two turnings with strong light and completely lost tracking of right lane line.
+This reminds me to consider deeply the lane detection stratagy rather than a half understood stratagy.

+At first, I captured the images of video clip where my code detected realy bad(_video clip of 21 sec~22sec_ in project.video).
+Then I found the output of _right lane line base position_ is completed deviated from base point.
+So it means I need apply the previous "best fit" to replace the current detected one.
+Then **how to decide "best fit ?" "how to determine a bad detection? etc"** all these problem arised when it comes to "smoothing lane lines".

+In fact, I didn't realize the importance of the given _**line**_ class even how to use it to smoothe the lines at first.
+In fact, caching previous parameters can help decide the problem as:
+* if the current detection fails
+* if I need to calculate lane lines from histogram instead of using averaged fit
+* if I need dump the tracking parameters and restart In fact, in answering all these questions, the final stratagy has come out most of it.
+Here is the protocol I use to make lane lines smoothe:
+* Start from histogram detection and initialize all parameters with this result
+* if lane line position _**left_base_P**_ or _**right_base_P**_ deviation from past "bestx" is larger than threshold value _**max_dev**_, then the detection for left(or right) fails, use cached _**best_fit**_, and don't update parameters
+* if not, then the detection succeeds, use current detected _**fit**_, add current parameters into line, recalculate _**bestx**_ and _**best_fit**_.
+* if bad detection rate exceeds 30% but smaller than 80% then calculate lane lines from histogram for next frame.
+* if exeeds 80%, dump line parameters
+* if caching list for past "Xs" and "fit" exceeds max size _**keep_max**_, remove least recent records.

+The threshold values for above pipeline are approached by real experimentations.
+Max size _**keep_max**_ for caching list and max acceptable deviation _**max_dev**_ are two tricky parameters.
+If we keep tracking a too long list, the previous values will have too much weight on current detection.
+In this situation, it will deviate too much if current detection is a perfect one.
+In other hand, if we give  _**max_dev**_ a low threshold, most of detections would be "fails" and the tracking list will not contain enough correct data to get a "good" averaged value when detection fails.

+More details are all included in `Advanced_Lane_Line.py` and it is well commented for read.
+You can check it to get more information.